Publication Date: March 26, 2012

 Sorry, Dad, this novel did not make me a Patterson fan.

-Much of the book is narrated in first person form by Abbie Nelson.
+Much of Guilty Wives is narrated in first person form by Abbie Nelson.
 Abbie is an ordinary diplomat’s wife who isn’t happy in her marriage.
-In the occasional moments when we bounce to third person P.O.V. to follow the husbands or the other women, the switch feels awkward, as though someone plugged those narratives in after the fact thinking so that we should know what’s going on in aspects of the story line that Abbie can’t see.
+In the occasional moments when we bounce to third person P.O.V. to follow the husbands or the other women, the switch feels awkward, as though someone plugged those narratives in after the fact thinking so that we should know what’s going on in aspects of the storyline that Abbie can’t see.
 I believe most of these switches in perspective could have easily been cut to make a shorter book with better flow.

-Better flow would not have added to my enjoyment of this book.
-I had the feeling that I had read this book before, and it wasn’t until perusing the book reviews at Amazon that I realized the reason.
+A better flow of Guilty Wives would not have added to my enjoyment of this book.
+I had the feeling that I had read this book before, and it wasn’t until perusing the book reviews on Amazon that I realized the reason.
 Ali Mar, an Amazon reviewer, points out that the book reminds her of a Sidney Sheldon novel.
 It’s been many years since I last read a Sidney Sheldon novel, but for me, this reviewer was spot on.
-The story line was extremely predictable, the women were whiny and the plotline dragged on much longer than it could hold my interest.
+The storyline was extremely predictable, the women were whiny and the plotline dragged on much longer than it could hold my interest.

 That having been said, those we do know are annoying.
 Abbie is fairly typical as far as female characters go.
-She’s not likable and, heartless beast that I am, I never felt sorry for her.
+She’s not likable and a heartless beast that I am, I never felt sorry for her.

 Patterson’s next novel, I, Michael Bennett, will be released on July 9.
 2012 though he has several works coming out before the end of the year.

-Read an excerpt and buy I, Michael Bennett by James Patterson and David Ellis.
+Read an excerpt and buy Guilty Wives by James Patterson and David Ellis on